Getting Married

 Required Documents

-The following needs to be submitted to the City Clerk.
+The following needs to be submitted to the City Clerk in the locality of the marriage.
 Legal transcripts of the birth certificates, single status affidavit and divorce act need to be prepared at the Dominican consulate in the country where the documents were issued.

 a) passport